Chetanjorwal3/Chat-shat-flutter/README.md

 ## Authors Information
-My name is Chetan Jorwal, I am a penetration tester and a flutter developer, for more information please check the links bellow.
+My name is Chetan Jorwal, I am a penetration tester and a developer, for more information please check the links bellow.

 - [LinkedIn: Chetan Jorwal](https://www.linkedin.com/in/chetan-jorwal-b459561a0/)